 What do pixels, ems, and rems have in common?

 Each is a unit of length used to define the size of elements on a webpage.
 You can use them across the board on divs, margins, padding, and so on, but in this article we’re going to concentrate on the sizing of type.
+Keep on reading for a detailed summary of when to use em vs px vs rem in CSS!

 You’re looking at a monitor which is comprised of lots of tiny dots that are used to make up an image.
 These are pixels.
 Or rather, they’re what people usually mean when they talk about pixels.
 Pixels (px) in CSS do not mean the same thing as pixels on your monitor —in fact, they’re a non-linear angular measurement.
 It doesn’t really matter what that means and it seems people like to argue about what exactly it does mean, but you do need to understand that pixels are an absolute unit of measurement.
 Absolute means that they are the same size regardless of the size of anything else (that will make more sense in second).
 In practice, they aren’t the same length everywhere because different devices treat them differently, but on each device a pixel is always the same.
 16px on your laptop monitor is not the same as 16px on your iPad.
 Pixels are absolute but not consistent.